By Helene Walisever, PhD. and Sharon Hammer

 Great resources are available for discussing TS with peers, ranging from picture books for younger children, to PowerPoint presentations and videos for older students.
 The TAA website is a resource for locating such materials.

-3. Explain that TS is hereditary/genetic.
-Discuss the different types of traits people inherit from their parents, that medical research is ongoing and that TS is more prevalent in boys than girls.
+Discuss the different types of traits people inherit from their family, that medical research is ongoing, and that TS is more prevalent in boys than girls.
 Discuss the fact that an individual with TS did nothing to cause it, that it is not contagious (high-five or shake hands with audience members) and that no one dies from it.

-7. Conclude by simply distilling some of the key information provided to reinforce the presentation.
-One way to do this is by showing an age appropriate video (see Appendix B for resources and age recommendations, and check the TAA website for additional materials).
+One way to do this is by showing an age appropriate video (see Appendix B for resources and age recommendations and check the TAA website for additional materials).

 Sample Script for Peer Education of 1st – 3rd Graders